ronmaccms/llm-chatbot/README.md

 __Data Collection:__ Gather data on AI policies, regulatory frameworks, and self-policing practices of the Big Nine tech companies in the United States and China.

-__Model Training:__ Use the collected data to train the ML model to analyze the geopolitical and ethical implications of AI governance.
+__Model Training:__ Use the collected data to train a language learning model (LLM) to analyze the geopolitical and ethical implications of AI governance.
+The LLM can be asked questions about these topics, and its responses can be used for critical reflection and bias analysis.

 __Implementation:__ Deploy the trained model to suggest predictions or legislation for self-policing and to guide legislators.
+The model's responses can also be compared with human understanding to identify any biases or inaccuracies.

 __Data Collection Plan__